By Andrew Catania

 Yeah, it’s an excellent record.
 I reviewed it for another website that is not mine.
 I think you guys liked it on Twitter and followed me back as a matter of fact.
 For Concussion Protocol did you do anything differently in production for the preparation of recording the other albums?

 We did, it was the most I mean months of great lots of hard work man.
 I started by just writing riffs on my little digital recorder.
-Once I had put together the body of twelve songs we actually got together and rented a house in The Netherlands and spent like three weeks together you know kind of finalizing the ideas and taking suggestions for the guy’s and really just working together to try to make the album the best it could be and luckily we had the three years experience together and all the touring we did.
+Once I had put together the body of twelve songs we actually got together and rented a house in The Netherlands and spent like three weeks together you know finalizing the ideas and taking suggestions for the guy’s and really just working together to try to make the album the best it could be and luckily we had the three years experience together and all the touring we did.
 Since Nick and Tilen have been in the band we’ve done a major US tour a South American tour, two European tours we had built the chemistry already which was really helpful, we were all really comfortable with each other when we started writing this album and after I kind of assembled most of the songs you know we rented that house in The Netherlands and put the final touches on it.
 Once I really felt like the album taking shape I really felt like wow this is going to be probably our heaviest album and one of our most powerful driving records that we’ve ever done, and so I really felt at that point like man I need lyrics, I need a cover, I need a concept to be to be just as heavy and after the guys had gone home I stayed in Europe for like three weeks, just with a notebook and a pencil and my pads and paper and I just wrote lyrics and started coming up with this crazy doomsday story with the asteroid taking out the world and I was just thinking when we went digital dictator we were at the beginning of the digital age, and I was thinking where are we now?
 Well, unfortunately, we’re in the age of disasters.
 You know with tsunamis and earthquakes, terrorism and all this shit I just thought man what would be the ultimate catastrophe?
 That would be the whole planet being destroyed in one swift blow!
 So I wanted to make a bad ass heavy metal loud one and a total nightmare at the same time, and that’s how the whole thing came on the Concussion Protocol.
 I hope you know I was just kidding when I said we were going to do it my way and all that.
-You know, people, it’s funny dude the way you know how long this band’s been together.
+You know, people, it’s the funny dude the way you know how long this band’s been together.

 Yes, I sure do

 And anytime you have a band together for half as long as we’ve been together there are lineup changes, and that’s just life.
 I mean look at any heavy metal band that you can think of at off the top of your head Judas Priest, Metallica, Iron Maiden, Black Sabbath you know Testament and the list goes on and on everybody’s had lineup changes.
 So there’s nothing different from Vicious Rumors to any other bands.
 If you love what you’re doing you just fix it and move on and that’s what we’ve done in the past.
 Right now we’ve got a very particular combination and I really hope that we can stay together and make a few more albums together in this lineup and if for some reason that doesn’t happen, then I’m just going to go ahead and make another bad ass album without, you know I got a great bunch of guys right now, and we have a real good chemistry together.
 I think as long as we can work together you know I think the guys are very excited about the response so far, the views and the ratings that the album’s been getting like 9 out of 10 and 8 out of 10.
-People just responding in such a positive way and I really appreciate your comments too man
+People just responding in such a positive way and I appreciate your comments too man

 Oh yes I rated you guys an 8 out of 10